-In South Africa, some of the barriers that make it difficult for people to access mental health services include the stigma associated with asking for help, long waiting times at local clinics and the high cost of private support.
-As a low-cost service, the Counselling Hub positions itself as an affordable choice for individuals and families looking to access basic mental health care services.
+In South Africa, some barriers that make it difficult for people to access psychosocial support include the stigma and shame of asking for help, long wait times at clinics, and the high cost of private treatment.
+As a low-cost service, The Counselling Hub positions itself as an equitable and affordable choice for adult individuals to access basic mental health care.

 Provide increased local access